GlobalFishingWatch/map-client/README.md

 #### GOOGLE_API_KEY

-API key for Google Maps
+API key for Google Maps (deprecated)

+#### MAPBOX_TOKEN

+Mapbox Token for Mapbox GL JS styles and sources.
+Do not use Mapbox default public token.

 #### NODE_ENV